Intriguing Findings of Frequency Selection for Image Deblurring: Experiments

-\textbf{Evaluation metric}:
+\subsubsection{Evaluation metric}

-The average performance of PSNR and SSIM over all testing sets are computed and compared by using the official software released by \cite{Zamir2021multi} unless otherwise specified.
-We also report number of parameters, FLOPs, and testing time per image on on a workstation with Intel Xeon Gold 6240C CPU, NVIDIA GeForce RTX 3090 GPU .
+The average performance of PSNR and SSIM over all testing sets are computed by using the official software released by \cite{Zamir2021multi}.
+We report number of parameters, FLOPs, and testing time per image (see supplementary material) on on a workstation with Intel Xeon Gold 6240C CPU, NVIDIA GeForce RTX 3090 GPU.